Should you get skip-the-line tickets for the most popular Paris attractions?

 Paris Discovery Guide's Louvre Skip-the-Line Picks

-Booking a guided tour will give you skip-the-line priority entry through a special guided tour-only security check point, navigate the huge crowds, show you more of the Louvre's magnificent art than you might discover on your own, and share interesting insights about this palace-turned-museum.
-After the tour, spend as much time as you want to see even more on your own.
+In addition to giving you fast entry, these tours help you navigate the huge crowds, show you more of the Louvre's magnificent art than you might discover on your own, and share interesting insights about this palace-turned-museum.

 More about Louvre Museum guided tours